-Have you ever gone on a family vacation and came back even more exhausted than when you left?
-Often times, we come home feeling like we need a vacation from our vacation.
-We come home feeling tired, stressed, and often times, broke.
+Have you ever gone on a family vacation and come back even more exhausted than when you left?
+Oftentimes, we come home feeling like we need a vacation from our vacation.
+We come home feeling tired, stressed, and oftentimes, broke.
 The solution?
 You need to simplify family travel so that you actually enjoy your trip and come back feeling rejuvenated after some special bonding time with your family.

 I’ve heard it said that going somewhere without kids is a vacation, and going somewhere with your kids is a trip.
 Ha!